ProhibitedTV/BitRiver-Live/docs/testing.md

-preinstall. `npm run test:playwright` builds the app and launches `npm run start:test` unless you override the target host with `PLAYWRIGHT_BASE_URL`; in either case, the specs mock the API to stay deterministic (for example, `tests/stream-playback.spec.ts` stubs playback metadata and chat responses).
+preinstall. `npm run test:playwright` builds the app and launches `npm run start:test` unless you override the target host with `PLAYWRIGHT_BASE_URL`; in either case, the specs mock the API to stay deterministic (for example, `tests/channel-chat-playback.spec.ts` exercises chat authentication edge cases and HLS player ready/error states, and `tests/stream-playback.spec.ts` stubs playback metadata and chat responses).